 Australia is a very safe country.
-In fact it was recently named the 20th safest country in the world.
+In fact it was named the 20th safest country in the world in 2016.
 It’s also an excellent place to travel all year round.
 From beautiful beaches to stunning bush, and with vibrant cities for shopping, art and culture, you’ll never run out of things to do and places to explore.
 Plus the weather’s pretty great!

 But like everywhere you go, it’s important to know about the potential dangers.
 Don’t worry, you probably won’t have any problems bigger than mild sunburn.
 But it’s always best to be prepared.

-The sun in Australia is very strong – it can burn your skin very quickly, even on cloudy days, and can cause you serious problems.
-So it’s very important to protect yourself at all times.
+The sun in Australia is very strong - it can burn your skin very quickly, even on cloudy days, and can cause serious harm including skin cancer.
+The good news is you can cut your risk of skin cancer by using good sun protection.
 We call it being ‘sun smart’, which means:

 - Always wear SPF30+ sunscreen (or higher), on your body and face; apply it before going into the sun and repeat application every few hours;